Macro Calculator

 Why this matters for you

-Macro tracking is what separates people who transform their bodies from those who stay stuck despite going to the gym for years.
-Most Indians are protein-deficient, which is why muscle gain is slow even with consistent training.
-Understanding that dal-chawal provides 15g protein (not 50g) and that you need 8-10 such meals to hit targets makes the problem - and the solution - concrete.
+Macro tracking is what separates people who consistently transform their bodies from those who train hard for years with little compositional change.
+Most Indians are chronically protein-deficient, which is why muscle gain is slow even with consistent gym attendance.
+Understanding that a complete dal-chawal meal provides approximately 15g of protein - and that you need 8-12 such protein opportunities per day to hit a 120-180g daily target - makes both the problem and the solution concrete and actionable.

 Related Calculators